CarlosCastill/carloscastill.github.io/_posts/2020-07-21-TweetAnalysis.md

     Percentage de negative tweets: 8.1%

-After obtaining all the Statistics, plots, tables and Models applied over the 1000 tweets in the Official Manchester United Twitter account, we can conclude that Manchester United FC is a highly active account.
+<div style="text-align: justify"> After obtaining all the Statistics, plots, tables and Models applied over the 1000 tweets in the Official Manchester United Twitter account, we can conclude that Manchester United FC is a highly active account.</div>

-Twitter Manchester United’s fans are highly active, liking and retweeting the official Twitter account, the most liked tweet has 197739 and the most retweeted one has 33131.
+<div style="text-align: justify"> Twitter Manchester United’s fans are highly active, liking and retweeting the official Twitter account, the most liked tweet has 197739 and the most retweeted one has 33131.</div>

-Sentiment Analysis allows us to conclude that despite the team has lost the FA Cup Semifinal against Chelsea FC and is not yet qualified to the 2020/2021 Champions League, the fans are more inclined to provided positive opinions towards the team though the Twitter account.
+<div style="text-align: justify"> Sentiment Analysis allows us to conclude that despite the team has lost the FA Cup Semifinal against Chelsea FC and is not yet qualified to the 2020/2021 Champions League, the fans are more inclined to provided positive opinions towards the team though the Twitter account.</div>

-Twitter API gives the chance to analyse the unstructured data and apply sentiment algorithms to understand people feelings or opinions towards a specific user or account.
+<div style="text-align: justify"> Twitter API gives the chance to analyse the unstructured data and apply sentiment algorithms to understand people feelings or opinions towards a specific user or account.</div>